AI Agent Design Enterprise AI UX 0-to-1 Interaction Design

 Evidence collection

-The agent processes vendor documentation.
-For vendors using Drata's Trust Centers, documentation can be retrieved automatically, removing one of the most manual steps in the process.
-The experience was designed to support future expansion to additional Trust Center providers.
+For vendors using Drata's Trust Centers, the agent collects and processes vendor documentation, removing one of the most manual steps in the process.
+For vendors without a Drata Trust Center, for the first iteration users had to provide documents and the agent would process them.
+The experience was designed to support future expansion to additional Trust Center providers to allow automatic document collection for those vendors as well.

 AI assessment